Finding a Top Financial Advisor Firm in Rochester, New York

 Whitney & Company

-Whitney & Company is the next firm on our list with just over $480 million in assets under management.
-The firm has six advisors on staff, and its president, William G. Shaheen, is a certified public accountant (CPA).
+Whitney & Company is the next firm on our list with millions in assets under management.
+The firm has multiple advisors on staff, and its president, William G. Shaheen, is a certified public accountant (CPA).

 The firm works with just over 400 clients, including individuals, high-net-worth individuals, charitable organizations and corporations.
 You’ll need at least $500,000 in investable assets to be a client of this fee-only firm.

 Whitney & Company, also known as W.G.
 Shaheen & Associates, was founded in 1975.
 William G. Shaheen is the firm’s principal owner.
 The firm offers portfolio management services, which can be either discretionary or non-discretionary.